There are 7 billion people in the world.

 On another note, it’s also worth noting that Twitter is well-known for its search engine.

 Twitter’s search engine gets over 2 billion search queries per day…

 …which may also help your demographic find your business while it’s searching for specific keywords and content.

-Now, let’s move on to other search-based social media platforms.
+Now here are more effective tips on how to grow your Twitter followers.
+Let’s move on to other search-based social media platforms.

 Platform #5: Pinterest